GandelXIV/RezOS/config/README.md

 ## Default config files explained
 A deeper description can usually be seen in the file itself.

-- `Makeconfig` : Build system options.
+- `Makeconfig.mk` : Build system options.
 Allows setting compile optimizations & paths.
 - `rkernel.rs` : Main kernel configuration file.
 - `kentry-aarch64.S` : lower-level settings for the kernel.
 Only for aarch64/arm64.
 - `kentry-x86_64.asm` : lower-level settings for the kernel.
 Only for x86_64/amd64.